-Restaurants and bars have gone through many changes in efforts to curb the spread of the virus, and currently there is 75% capacity limit, with six people per table and a closing time of 2 am.
+Restaurants and bars have gone through many changes in efforts to curb the spread of the virus, and currently, there is a 75 percent capacity limit, with six people per table and a closing time of 2am.

 So it's not surprising to see hospitality venues nearly full right now, especially on weekends.

 And hotels, shopping malls, and markets s have largely remained open, but with a huge drop in international visitors in the city, crowds are evidently less.

 Schools appear to have been affected the most, as on-site teaching has been limited since February.